hydrargyrum/hydrargyrum.github.io/timecalc/index.md

 Expressions can be given either on the command-line or in a Read-Eval-Print-Loop, if no argument is given.

+# Features

+* add/subtract durations together to get new durations
+* multiply/divide durations by numbers to get new durations
+* add/subtract durations to a datetime to get a new datetime
+* subtract 2 datetimes to get a duration
+* combine all of the above

+## Limitations

+* does not handle yet timezones
+* does not handle leap seconds

 # Download #

 [Project repository](https://github.com/hydrargyrum/timecalc)